Admin Usage V2: Team Members table and Words-Dictated CSV export

 • Words-window selector: The table includes a time-window selector for the words column (all-time, last 7 days, last 30 days, this month, last month, this year).

 • Remove member: To remove a member from your organization, open their detail page and select Remove member from the More actions (⋯) dropdown menu.
-If your enterprise uses SCIM directory sync, Remove member is blocked and returns an error directing you to remove users through your identity provider instead.
+The confirmation dialog warns that the member will lose access to your enterprise immediately and that the action cannot be undone.
+If the removal fails, the error is shown inline in the dialog and the dialog stays open so you can retry.
+On success, you're returned to the Team Members tab.
+If your enterprise uses directory sync from your identity provider, Remove member is blocked — remove the user through your identity provider instead.

 Note: The "Last used at" column is off by default and is enabled per enterprise.
 Contact support if you'd like it turned on for your organization.